 Persian rugs will have manually created knots.
 These knots are woven into the foundation of the rug and individually tied by hand.
 They make up the pile of the rug.
 This entire process is labor-intensive and time-consuming.
 As the knots are made by hand, they are not of the same size, which adds to their uniqueness.
 If the knots are all uniform, it is a definite sign that it a machine-made piece as the knots are made by a machine.

 In machine-made rugs, the fringe will be sewn onto the foundation.
 It is added after the rug is woven.
 But, in a handmade Persian rug, the fringe is part of the foundation, and hence, an integral part of the design and pattern.

-Authentic handmade Persian rugs have a higher aesthetic and financial value and are considered as investments as opposed to machine-made rugs, which are purely decorative.
-Knowing how to tell the difference between a handmade Persian rug and a machine-made rug can save you a lot of heartache.
+Authentic handmade Persian rugs have higher aesthetic and financial value and are considered as investments as opposed to machine-made rugs, which are purely decorative.
+Knowing how to tell the difference between a handmade Persian rug and a machine-made rug can save you a lot of heartaches.